daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-69 Optional links to requirements

+Reqtraq SHALL provide functionality to optionally link code to requirements as determined by the code parser.
+If the code parser determines that the link is optional and no link is found, validation MUST pass.
+If the link is not optional and no link is found, validation MUST fail.

+##### Attributes:
+- Parents:
+- Rationale: To allow adding requriements on type aliases without forcing all type aliases to have linked requirements.
+- Verification: Test
+- Safety Impact: None

 ### diff.go

 Functions which compare two requirements graphs and return a map-of-slice-of-strings structure which describe how they differ.